Automating-GIS-processes/site/source/lessons/L2/exercise-2.rst

 - We need to convert the DataFrame into a GeoDataFrame, so that we can e.g. save it into a Shapefile.
 It is easily done by passing the DataFrame into a GeoDataFrame object.
 We need to determine which column contains the geometry information (needs to be always a column called 'geometry'), and optionally we can also determine the coordinate reference system when creating the GeoDataFrame:

 .. code:: python
+    import geopandas as gpd
+    from pyproj import CRS

     # Convert DataFrame into a GeoDataFrame
     geo = gpd.GeoDataFrame(data, geometry='geometry', crs=CRS.from_epsg(4326).to_wkt())